GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 the desired memory limit in decimal Mb.
 It is preferred to do this in Cygwin using the **regtool** program included in the Cygwin package.
-(For more information about **regtool** or the other Cygwin utilities, see the Section called Cygwin Utilities in Chapter 3 of the Cygwin’s User Guide or use the help option of each utility.)
+(For more information about **regtool** or the other Cygwin utilities, see the Section called Cygwin Utilities in Chapter 3 of the Cygwin's User Guide or use the help option of each utility.)
 You should always be careful when using **regtool** since damaging your system registry can result in an unusable system.
 This example sets the local machine memory